CristianRicharte6/CristianRicharte6/README.md

 <h1>Hello world 🌎 I am Cristian Richarte </h1>

-👀 I’m interested in Solidity, DApps and Web3 solutions!
+👀 I’m interested in JavaScript, Solidity, DApps and Web3 solutions!

 🌱 I’m currently doing a full intensive Master in Blockchain and Crypto (Co-created by Binance) and learning Solidity.